Dee-6777/k8s-cluster-health-analyzer/README.md

 # Kubernetes Cluster Health Analyzer

-The Kubernetes Cluster Health Analyzer is a tool designed to monitor and evaluate the health of a Kubernetes cluster.
-It gathers essential metrics from nodes and pods, providing insights into performance, resource utilization, and overall cluster stability.
+Monitor and analyze the health of your Kubernetes cluster, including node and pod metrics, via a REST API and dashboard.

 ## Features

 - Collects node and pod metrics (CPU, memory, status, etc.)
 - Exposes a REST API for health monitoring
-- Provides alerts for unhealthy nodes or pods
+- Visualizes metrics in a React dashboard
 - Easily extendable for additional health checks

 ## Installation